 Here’s how it works.

-How I Built The 5-Stock Method
+How I Built the 5-Stock Method

-For years, I’ve helped people find W and M patterns myself so they can profit.
+For years, I’ve helped people find “W” and “M” patterns so they can profit.

 This took a lot of work on my end.

-I would have dozens of stock charts up… searching out the W and M patterns myself.
+I would have dozens of stock charts up... searching out the “W” and “M” patterns myself.

 I had to constantly scan stock charts by the minute.
 And then I would rush to instantly share the opportunity with my students.